SS Mont-Blanc: Final voyage to Halifax

-Sailors on nearby ships heard the series of signals and, realizing that a collision was imminent, gathered to watch as Imo bore down on Mont-Blanc.
+Sailors on nearby ships heard the series of signals, and realizing that a collision was imminent, gathered to watch as Imo bore down on Mont-Blanc.
 Though both ships had cut their engines by this point, their momentum carried them right on top of each other at slow speed.
-Unable to ground his ship for fear of a shock that would set off his explosive cargo, Mackey ordered Mont-Blanc to steer hard to port (starboard helm) and crossed the Norwegian ship's bows in a last-second bid to avoid a collision.
+Unable to ground his ship for fear of a shock that would set off his explosive cargo, Mackey ordered Mont-Blanc to steer hard to port (starboard helm) and crossed the Norwegian ship's bow in a last-second bid to avoid a collision.
 The two ships were almost parallel to each other, when Imo suddenly sent out three signal blasts, indicating the ship was reversing its engines.
 The combination of the cargoless ship's height in the water and the transverse thrust of her right-hand propeller caused the ship's head to swing into Mont-Blanc.
 Imo's prow pushed into the French vessel's No. 1 hold on her starboard side.

 The collision occurred at 8:45 am.
 While the damage to Mont-Blanc was not severe, it toppled barrels that broke open and flooded the deck with benzol that quickly flowed into the hold.
 As Imo's engines kicked in, she quickly disengaged, which created sparks inside Mont-Blanc's hull.
 These ignited the vapours from the benzol.
 A fire started at the water line and travelled quickly up the side of the ship as the benzol spewed out from crushed drums on Mont-Blanc's decks.
 The fire quickly became uncontrollable.
 Surrounded by thick black smoke, and fearing she would explode almost immediately, the captain ordered the crew to abandon ship.
 A growing number of Halifax citizens gathered on the street or stood at the windows of their homes or businesses to watch the spectacular fire.
 The frantic crew of Mont-Blanc shouted from their two lifeboats to some of the other vessels that their ship was about to explode, but they could not be heard above the noise and confusion.
-As the lifeboats made their way across the harbour to the Dartmouth shore, the abandoned ship continued to drift and beached herself at Pier 6 near the foot of Richmond street.
+As the lifeboats made their way across the harbour to the Dartmouth shore, the abandoned ship continued to drift and beached herself at Pier 6 near the foot of Richmond Street.

 At 9:04:35 am, the out-of-control fire aboard Mont-Blanc finally set off her highly explosive cargo, causing the Halifax Explosion.
-The ship was blown apart and a powerful blast wave radiated away from the explosion at more than 1000 m per second.
+The ship was obliterated and a powerful blast wave radiated away from the explosion at more than 1000 m per second.
 A temperature of 5000 C and a pressure of thousands of atmospheres occurred at the centre of the explosion.